-The Cooperation & Relations subject area includes communication and management forms in an intercultural perspective, with focus on the interaction with the guest and the employee.
+The Cooperation & Relations educational element includes communication and management forms in an intercultural perspective focusing on the interaction between the guest and employee.
 Focus is on analysis and data material as the basis of developing internal and external communication in a national and international perspective.